aapise/StudyBuddy/README.md

 A design specification and usability evaluation report was created.
 You can view the report [here](https://github.com/aapise/StudyBuddy/blob/master/StudyBuddy.pdf).

-This project developed for the Human Computer Interaction course at NC State.
+This project was developed for the Human Computer Interaction course at NC State.